-Together, we will look at how to achieve these things as part of the Economic Blueprint work over the next few months.
-This aims to produce the first item on this list - a new kind of a strategic plan that would include the above items, along with clearly defined responsibilities for funding and delivery of each.
+Together, we will look at how to achieve these things as part of the Economic Blueprint work.
+This aims to produce the first item on this list - a new kind of a strategic plan that would include at least some of the above items, along with clearly defined responsibilities for funding and delivery of each.